kgd-al/amaze/joss/paper.md

 # Summary

 The need to provide fair comparisons between agents, especially in the field of Reinforcement Learning, has led to a plethora of benchmarks.
-However these benchmarks are, for the most part, devoted to tailor made problems with very little degrees of freedom for the experimenter.
+However these benchmarks are, for the most part, devoted to tailor-made problems with very little degrees of freedom for the experimenter.
 AMaze is, instead, a benchmark *generator* capable of producing human-intelligible environment of arbitrarily high complexity.
 By using, potentially custom-made, visual cues in a maze-navigation task, the library empowers researchers across a large breadth of fields.